jts272/hello-django/README.md

 Django apps create a `tests.py` file, which can be duplicated and appended with an appropriate name for the group of things being tested, e.g. `test_views.py`

-We create a test class, which inherits `TestCase` from the defualt import.
+We create a test class, which inherits `TestCase` from the default import.
 From here, we define functions with the standard `self.assert<Whatever>()` syntax.

 Classes that are being tested must also be imported, as shown in `test_forms.py`